Hacker News

 In a slightly more complicated model - or the real world - the value of a good or service is informed by things like control and location.
 Value is not objective, but subjective.
 Value can be and often is created by moving good from a location where they are values little to a location where they are valued highly.

-3 hours ago by chmod600
+4 years ago by chmod600

 "It makes sense if you believe value to be an objective thing"